JDLegaspi/ChatGPT-Terminal/README.md

    - `terminal-chat/`

 4. **Run the application**<br>
-   To start the terminal service: `$ pnpm start:terminal`
+   To start the terminal service: `pnpm start:terminal`

 ## Description